-Support for the case studies described in §4 was provided to NISS by the BTS and EPA.
-Many of the ideas here were shaped by the NISS Affiliates Workshop on DQ [24].
+This research was supported in part by NSF grant EIA-0131884 to NISS.
+Support for the case studies described in §5 was provided to NISS by the BTS and EPA.
+Many of the ideas here were shaped by the NISS Affiliates Workshop on DQ (Karr et al., 2001b).
 Jon Kettenring first brought DQ to the attention of NISS.
 Jerome Sacks participated in the TRI case study.
-The visualizations were produced using Visual Insights ADVIZOR [38], a Windows-based set of visualization components that support linked selection operations across multiple views.